 Graduate students not eligible for State Group Health Insurance may purchase coverage for themselves and dependents through SHIP.

-Teaching Assistants (TAs) or Program Assistants (PAs), and Research Assistants (RAs) should start by reviewing the Graduate Assistantship Policies and Procedures section on leave, and inquire about additional leave policies that may exist within their department or program.
+Students with graduate assistantships should start by reviewing the Graduate Assistantship Policies and Procedures section on leave and inquire about additional leave policies that may exist within their department or program.

-TAs and PAs should speak with their department chair/director or unit head.
-RAs should consult with their program, PI, and/or advisor.
+Teaching Assistants (TAs) and Project Assistants (PAs) should speak with their department chair/director or unit head.
+Research Assistants (RAs) should consult with their program, PI, and/or advisor.

 Students with Fellowships or Traineeships are advised to contact their funding source, program, and/or advisor.